-In light of the COVID-19 pandemic, businesses across the country are trying to figure out how to transition back to the office.
+In light of the COVID-19 pandemic, businesses across the country are trying to figure out how to transition back to work.
 Cybersecurity is a primary concern for these companies.

 Companies all over the U.S. have weighed the benefits of moving to a remote workforce model.
 That said, not every industry had the chance to do this.
-Those companies that did allow employees to work from home often found themselves in uncharted territory.
+Those companies that did allow employees to work from home found themselves in uncharted territory.
 If you’re a business owner feeling the pressure to reopen quickly, you’ll first want to monitor your I.T. needs.
-As a consequence of staying in business, your company’s cybersecurity may have been put at risk.
+As a consequence of staying in business, your company’s cybersecurity may have faced adverse risk.

 To maintain and improve your cybersecurity, we recommend these tips for how to transition back to the office:

 Inviting your entire workforce back all at once poses a significant risk for the transmission of infectious disease.
 By dividing your resources between essential departments, you can safeguard your staff’s health.
 A gradual restaffing of your business is the best model for how to transition back to the office.

 Plan a staggered phase approach to rebuilding your office.
 Build a method so that an alternating combination of workers operate from the office on a steady rotation.
 Organize these combinations across practical departments, both to guarantee staffing across roles and to maintain social distancing.
 Avoid the appeal of fully opening – the risks aren’t worth the benefits.

 Despite the presence of typical workplaces, a responsible business should extend some remote setup for several more months if possible.
 Alternating quarantines and business closures may continue for certain high-risk and high population density areas.
 With that in mind, switching back and forth between working from home and working from the office is a serious possibility.